AdaCore/learn/content/courses/ada_2022_whats_new/chapters/image_attribute.rst

 :ada:`'Image` attribute for a value
 -----------------------------------

-If you missed `Technical Corrigendum 1`_ changes (they were published in February 2016) then you probably don't know that the :ada:`'Image` attribute can be applied now to a value.
-So, instead of :ada:`My_Type'Image (Value)` you can just write :ada:`Value'Image`, but only if the :ada:`Value` is a name_.
+With the publication of the `Technical Corrigendum 1`_ in February 2016, the :ada:`'Image` attribute can now be applied to a value.
+So, instead of
+:ada:`My_Type'Image (Value)` you can just write :ada:`Value'Image`, but only if the :ada:`Value` is a name_.
 So, these two statements are equal: